-Scotch eggs are a classic for picnics, but why not turn them into mini scotch eggs as they are just perfect for parties.
+Scotch eggs are a classic for picnics, but why not turn them into mini scotch eggs as they are just perfect for parties and picnics too.
 Ticking those boxes of tastes great and easy to eat!
 Oh and they are super easy to make too.

 Scotch eggs actually originated in the Whitby area of Yorkshire in the late 19th century.
 Originally the boiled eggs were not covered in sausage meat but in a rich, creamy fish paste before being sprinkled with breadcrumbs.